Ignatz Waghalter: Founding the Negro Symphony Orchestra

-Shortly after arriving in New York City, Waghalter initiated a campaign to establish a classical orchestra of African-American musicians.
+Shortly after arriving in New York City in May 1937, Waghalter initiated a campaign to establish a classical orchestra of African-American musicians.
 He secured the interest and support of militant New York trade unions, the noted African-American musician Alfred Jack Thomas, and such prominent representatives of the Harlem Renaissance as James Weldon Johnson.
 The orchestra performed publicly under Waghalter's direction in 1938.
-However, the project could not obtain sufficient funding to be sustained.